specialityProjectEnsimag/OCR/README.md

 - It cannot separated two merged characters.

 ## Oversegmentation
 The oversegmentation algorithm is a dynamic algorithm.
-We first try to determinate where the cuts are more likely to be useful and then we try all possibilities.
-This algorithm is tied with the recognition part as it needs it to weight the cuts.
-That's why the results of this algorithm is really dependent of the quality of the recognition algorithm and make it tricky to use it.
+We first try to detect where the cuts are more likely to appear and then we try all the outcomes.
+This algorithm is bound to the recognition part as it needs it to weight(ponderate ?) the cuts.
+That's why the results of this algorithm is strongly dependent on the quality of the recognition algorithm and make it tricky to use.

 ### Vocabulary
 There are three kinds of segmentation :